 Start early in the morning and take bus 1815 to Yehliu GeoPark.
 The journey takes about 1.5 hours and depending on the weather and the crowd, you’ll find plenty of rocks jutting from the ground like mushrooms.
 It’s a pretty sight except when it gets too crowded.
 Avoid the weekends if you can.
 Alternatively, take the train to Pingxi and launch a sky lantern.

 Take another bus to Jiufen, an old seaside mining town that has developed into a tourist attraction filled with teahouses, cafes and souvenir shops.
 It’s a charming place to simply wander around or to spend an hour or two holed up in one of the teahouses.
 For history buffs, there are also museums showcasing the town’s mining heritage.
+Alternatively, you can also take a 3-in-1 shuttle bus from Taipei Ximen Station which brings you to Yehliu, Jiufen and Shifen and back within a day.
+This option saves you the commuting time and the need to find directions.
+You can find out more information here.

 Try to leave Jiufen by around 3 to 3:30pm and head back to Taipei via Bus #1062.
 Make your way to the Elephant Mountain Trail, a viewpoint that you climb in order to see sweeping views of Taipei 101 during sunset.
 Alternatively, you can also head up to the observatory of Taipei 101 itself (discounted tickets here).
 In my opinion, this iconic building is better appreciated from afar.